RarelyCharlie/rarelycharlie.github.io/_howto/forumsearch.md

   }
 </script>

-To search forums at 7 Cups, go to: [Forum Search](https://www.7cups.com/forum/search.php)
+To search forums at 7 Cups, go to: [Forum Search](https://www.7cups.com/forum/search.php).

+There you can search for threads you started and threads you subscribe to.
+If you are a listener or a therapist, the search results include the private listener and therapist areas of the forums.

 You can also search 7 Cups forums from here.
 Searching from here can provide slightly different results.

-This is a custom Google search.
+### Custom search

+Alternatively, you can use this custom Google search.
+It only searches the public forums at 7 Cups, but it is faster than 7 Cups' own search.

 These results are sometimes slightly out of date because Google takes some time to notice changes.
-Some new material in the forums might not show up here, but some material deleted from the forums might still be here.
+Some new material in the forums might not show up here, but equally some material recently deleted from the forums might still be here.

 <input id="query" size="40" onchange="gsearch()" autofocus> <button onclick="gsearch()">Search</button>